Radio Ramblings: The Art of Hospital Radio Reporting

 While the prehospital radio report should be brief, it should also paint a broad view of the patient's overall condition.
 The ED staff is not, at this point, looking for a comprehensive patient briefing.
 That report will be appreciated upon arrival.
 The ED staff's immediate goal is to identify critical or unusual patients that will require intensive or special resources.

-For example, the arrival of an intubated, post-arrest resuscitation patient will require a critical care or other appropriate room.
+For example, the arrival of an intubated, post-arrest resuscitation cardiac arrest patient will require a critical care or other appropriate room.
 They may also need additional resources called in, such as respiratory therapy, cardiology, anesthesia, or the correct allocation of ED staffing to care for this patient.
 Early notification of this patient is essential to proper continued care.

 The patient with a routine and isolated knee injury, in contrast, generally requires no prehospital notification at all.
 Whether or not you do need to call for this patient is governed by local policy.
 In those places where they do mandate notification of every patient, the report for routine injuries or illness should only present basic and straightforward information.